 Don’t believe those other places that claim open adoption means placing a child with someone who won’t share their last name, or that healthy birthfamilies should “move on” and lose interest in their child’s welfare eventually, or that post-adoption communication should always go through a third party intermediary like an agency or attorney.
 Open adoption means each Abrazokid can grow up knowing who his/her birthparents are from the start, because he or she has loving parents who know that telling the truth from the start is the very best way to prevent confusion, fear and shame.

 In Texas, like most states, open adoption agreements are still considered a matter of trust.
 Texas has no laws (yet) that allow agencies or courts to enforce any agreements between birthparents and adoptive parents to keep in touch after finalization, so it’s important to know that both the birthparents and the adopting parents can trust each other to keep their promises, for the child’s sake.
 Nobody can force any of the parties in any adoption to have contact or continue communication if they don’t want to, after the adoption is completed, but at Abrazo, we have our clients decide together how much contact is right, and put those plans in writing, so everybody knows what to expect.
 Abrazo provides its clients with a written agreement that documents their plans for post-adoption contact, and all parties are given a copy to keep.
 You can count on Abrazo to make every effort to ensure that they’re honored, too, to the best of our ability.
 Because we believe in open adoptions that are based on honesty and trust.
 And we trust that those who want what is best for their children will keep their promises–for the child’s sake.

-If openness doesn’t seem to fit your needs, then let’s discuss why you feel that way, so Abrazo can help structure a plan that meets your needs for privacy as well as your child’s need for information or future access.
+And if openness doesn’t seem to fit your needs, then let’s discuss why you feel that way, so Abrazo can help structure a plan that is sensitive to your privacy concerns but still prioritizes your child’s need for information and future access.